Technology is great, but it is just a tool.

-I’ve seen great technological advancements in my lifetime that have completely changed the way we work and live.
-Life is much different than when I entered college and used a typewriter for school work, did math by using a pencil and basic calculator, spent long periods of time looking for books in the library using the old file system, subscribed to and read only one newspaper, watched only a handful of TV channels, communicated via regular mail (and getting a letter was a big deal), rarely made long distance phone calls because they were too expensive, used a record player to enjoy music, and kept a paper calendar and address book.
+I’ve witnessed significant technological advancements in my lifetime that’ve profoundly changed the way we work and live.
+Life is much different than when I entered college and used a typewriter for schoolwork, did math by using a pencil and basic calculator, spent long periods of time looking for books in the library using the old file system, subscribed to and read only one newspaper, watched only a handful of TV channels, communicated via regular mail (and getting a letter was a big deal), rarely made long-distance phone calls because they were too expensive, used a record player to enjoy music, and kept a paper calendar and address book.
 The list could go on and on.
-There was so much more effort involved in getting things done, staying connected and being plugged into what was going on in the world.
+There was significantly more effort involved in getting things done, staying connected, and being informed about what was happening in the world.
 You had to plan your work and activities more sparingly due to the effort and/or coordination involved.

-Technology is just a catalytic advantage.
-It is not an end in and of itself.
+Technology certainly offers a catalytic advantage.
+However, it is not an end in and of itself.
 We are connected as people now more than ever before (which is a good thing).
-There are certainly times when it is extremely useful and leads to great enjoyment, enhanced intellectual discovery, and wide scale societal change.
-However, it can also be all encompassing and a hindering distraction.
+There are certainly times when it is useful and leads to immense enjoyment, enhanced intellectual discovery, and wide-scale societal change.
+However, it can also be all-encompassing and a hindering distraction.
 If you find yourself easily bored and always on the lookout for something better (or more stimulating), often impatient, having difficulty being present and focusing on the task at hand, jumping to quick but flawed conclusions, getting in over your head on a regular basis, and growing the breadth but not depth of your relationships, then there may be a problem.
-I encourage you to take some time to reflect on this topic and how you are using or misusing technology in your life today.
+I encourage you to reflect on how you use technology in your daily life.
 More and faster isn’t always better.

 Related articles